 Dark Gray

-Dark gray promotes depression because it gives a similar feel to a rainy or overcast day.
+Dark gray is linked to depression in color theory because it gives a similar feel to a rainy or overcast day.
 Dark gray is a good accent color, like a trim along the floor molding and door frame to offset a lighter neutral color.
-However, painting the entire walls this dark shade and adding gray bedding creates a somber atmosphere.
+However, painting the entire walls this dark shade and adding gray bedding creates a somber atmosphere, which some may find hampers their relaxation.

 Silver or gray with blue undertones are better choices if you want a neutral color.
 As mentioned above, a hint of dark gray is fine for floor trim and such to offset lighter gray shades.